7-Eleven acquiring Speedway convenience stores in $21 billion deal

 The spinoff underlines the current turmoil in oil refining.
 Struggling with lower sales, Marathon announced last week that it would not restart two refineries in New Mexico and California that it had idled in April.

-Its refinery in Martinez, Calif., was under particular pressure because of California’s tight environmental specifications, and it will be converted into a terminal facility for storage and loading.
-The Gallup plant in New Mexico was hurt by a small local market and high costs.

-Both gasoline and diesel sales have recovered some in recent weeks, but jet fuel sales are severely depressed and there is no sign of a recovery for at least another year, analysts say.
+Both gasoline and diesel sales have recovered some in recent weeks, but jet fuel sales are severely depressed and there is no sign of a recovery, analysts say.